-Devising a comprehensive security strategy on Amazon EC2 requires you to plan for security at different levels.
+Devising a comprehensive ArcGIS Server security strategy on Amazon EC2 requires you to plan for security at different levels.
+Consider the following questions:

 Secure your cloud administration environment

 Amazon Identity and Access Management (IAM) allows you to manage groups of users who have various levels of permissions to your AWS account.
-Before you can log in to ArcGIS Server Cloud Builder on Amazon Web Services, you must use IAM to create at least one user with access to your account.
+Before you can log in to Cloud Builder, you must use IAM to create at least one user with administrator access to your account.
 You will then need to download the Access Key and Secret Access Key associated with that user.
+See Frequently asked questions to learn how to do this.
 When you first log in to Cloud Builder, you can decide whether to save these keys or require them at every login.
-You can also use an IAM role to configure a highly available ArcGIS Server site.

 Only share your Amazon account name, password, Access Keys, and Secret Access Keys with a small number of people in your organization who understand how to properly launch, edit, and terminate resources using the Cloud Builder or AWS Management Console.
 Allowing widespread access to untrained personnel makes your deployment vulnerable to severe system disruption and excessive charges on your account.
 These types of problems may ultimately be more damaging than an assault from an external hacker.